 Here’s the lowdown on Braxton Hicks Contractions and how to manage them.

-The sensation is described as the random tightening or hardening of the uterus for roughly 15 to 30 seconds, beginning at the top of your uterus and making its way down.
+Braxton Hicks feel like the sensation is described as the random tightening or hardening of the uterus

 The contractions are uncomfortable, yet not painful, shouldn’t increase in intensity or frequency, and will eventually subside.